argonne-lcf/ai-testbed-userdocs/docs/cerebras/Steps-to-run-a-model-or-program.md

 <!---The first CS-2 uses CS_IP 192.168.220.30<br>--->
 The CS-2 system can be accessed using the `CS_IP` `192.168.220.50`<br>
-The `CS_IP` environment variable is set to this value by the /software/cerebras/cs2-02/envs/cs_env.sh script, and the `$CS_IP` variable may be used by any user application that needs to access the CS-2 wafer.
+The `CS_IP` environment variable is set to this value by the `/software/cerebras/cs2-02/envs/cs_env.sh` script, and the `$CS_IP` variable may be used by any user application that needs to access the CS-2 wafer.

 #### Running slurm jobs:<br>

 Cerebras includes two scripts for running slurm jobs.<br>
-`csrun_cpu` is for running Cerebras compilation.
+`csrun_cpu` is for running a Cerebras compilation.
 By default it reserves a single entire worker node.<br>
 `csrun_wse` is for running a job on the wafer scale engine.
-By default it reserves 5 entire worker nodes, which are used to feed the dataset to the CS2 wafer.<br>
+By default it reserves five entire worker nodes, which are used to feed the dataset to the CS2 wafer.<br>
 ```csrun_cpu --help``` and ```csrun_wse --help``` will list the available options.<br>
 See section [Job Queuing and Submission](Job-Queuing-and-Submission.md) for more details.